Color Cross is a unique $4 puzzle game for iPhone from

 In spite of these weaknesses, I like Color Cross.
 I think there’s room for improvement, and it won’t earn records as “most played game” on my iPhone, but it’s a fun occasional diversion.

-The free Color Cross Lite offers fewer puzzles and lacks the multiple play modes, but it’s just as fun to play.
+Color Cross Lite offers fewer puzzles and lacks the multiple play modes, but it’s just as fun to play.
 If you become hopelessly addicted, you’ll want to pony up for the premium level just to get at the extra levels.

 Color Cross is compatible with any iPhone or iPod touch running the iPhone 2.2.1 software update.